mattpap/masters-thesis/sphinx/src/algorithms.rst

 factorization into irreducibles, although is a very important step in any factorization algorithm (which we will describe in the following section).

-In SymPy we implement a fast algorithm of Yun [Yun1976squarefree]_ for computing square--free decompositions.
+In |sympy| we implement a fast algorithm of Yun [Yun1976squarefree]_ for computing square--free decompositions.
 The cost of computing square--free decomposition is equivalent to computation of the greatest common divisor of $f$ and its derivative.
 Over finite fields we currently use less efficient algorithm, due to odd but well known behaviour of derivatives over finite fields,